 Tom White and Hoover.
 (Credit: David Grann)

-White was able to crack the murders of Mollie Burkhart’s family members, but many of the Osage killings remained unsolved.
+But beyond the Burkhart case, which ultimately garnered national attention, many of the Osage killings remained unsolved.
 “Hoover was in a rush to close the case—really the case was closed prematurely,” Grann says.
 “The bureau didn’t reveal a deeper, darker conspiracy, and as a result many were able to escape justice.”

 Unlike state and local investigators, Hoover’s agents provided the Osage with some relief from their “Reign of Terror”—but also a bill for more than $20,000 for their services.
 “That’s one of the more outrageous details,” Grann says.
 “They had to pay for justice.”